 Once you’ve been diagnosed with the condition, you need to find a doctor to certify you for medical marijuana treatment for a period of time — up to a year.

 2. Schedule a Doctor’s Consultation

+Scheduling a consultation with a doctor is the second step how to get your medical card in MA.
 The Massachusetts MMJ program is only open to Massachusetts residents, and requires a “bona fide physician-patient relationship.”
 To certify you, a doctor will require a clinical visit where they will assess your medical history and current medication, and discuss the risks and benefits of medical cannabis.

 You will also need to upload a photo of yourself to be included on your card (The state may be able to access and use your driver’s license or State ID photo, in which case you won’t have to upload a new photo.)
 Make sure your photo is a recent picture captured on a white or off-white background.
-It should show your head and shoulders from eye level, without eyewear, face or head coverings (unless they’re required for religious reasons.)
+It should show your head and shoulders from eye level, without eyewear, face, or head coverings (unless they’re required for religious reasons.)

 Once you have all the required materials, log in to the Massachusetts Virtual Gateway.
 You can also request paper registration by calling (833) 869-6820, but the process is more time-consuming.